fardil-b/Apartment_Rental_Germany/README.md

 ## Project Motivation<a name="motivation"></a>

 In this project, I will use the Apartment rental offers in Germany data available on Kaggle, scraped from www.immobilienscount24.de to analyse the real estate market in Germany.
 I will conduct EDA to understand the dataset and I will be using regression ML technique to see if we can predict total rent amount.
 Then, Kmeans unsupervised ML techniques will be applied to identify clusters within the dataset.
 Furthermore, a geospatial analysis for the german rental market will be conducted by creating a choropleth map.
-Lasting, I will be sourcing Consumer Price Index data for Germany from Quandl API and conduct time series analysi and forecasting.
+Lastly, I will be sourcing Consumer Price Index data for Germany from Quandl API and conduct time series analysi and forecasting.

 ## Methods Used <a name="method"></a>
 - Exploratory data analysis to understand the dataset